ericyeung1579-source/testing/README.md

 - Node.js (v18 or higher)
 - npm or yarn
+- snarkjs (install globally: `npm install -g snarkjs`)

-Note: Hardhat and Snarkjs are used locally via npx.
-No global installation is required.
+> Hardhat is used locally via `npx` and does not require global installation.

 ## Setup